nuuuwan/news_lk3_data/README.md

 *2024-08-29 09:27:00* · [`adaderanalk`](https://www.adaderana.lk/news/101583/ex-provincial-councillor-arrested-for-aiding-club-wasantha-murder-suspects-) · `en`

-A former Western Provincial Councillor has been arrested for allegedly aiding and providing lodging to the second gunman and the car driver involved in the killing of two persons including businessman Surendra Wasantha Perera, also known as’Club Wasantha’.
+A former Western Provincial Councillor has been arrested for allegedly aiding and providing lodging to the second gunman and the car driver involved in the killing of two persons including businessman Surendra Wasantha Perera, also known as ‘Club Wasantha’.

-◼️
+Meanwhile, the second gunman and the car driver wanted in connection with the recent killing of two persons including businessman ‘Club Wasantha’, were arrested yesterday (28) by the Panadura Police Divisional Crimes Detective Bureau at Pinwaththa in Panadura.

+The arrested suspects are reportedly aged 29 and 32 and are residents of the Nagoda and Ahugalla areas.

+According to the police, it has been revealed in the investigation so far that the suspects changed from the car to a van and travelled to Kadawata from there along the Southern Expressway to Matara after carrying out the shooting.

+...

 [Data](articles/8667b06f.json)